lobradov/jekyll-now/_posts/2018-01-08-FOSS-Firmware-comparison-overview.md

 * **Board type and hardware is set during compilation time** - unlike other options, ESPurna requires you to either download right image for your board, or chose a board during compilation time, which will hardcode most of the hardware-related settings.
 This is not normally an issue once you configure everything, but can be a rough start, especially if you don't know what you want / need.
 * **Documentation and user forums** - it's not that ESPurna is not documented, but it's just that overall quality of documentation is not always up to average user level, making venture into ESPurna a bit steep learning curve.
 Similar could be said about user forums.
+* **MQTT failover** - Similarly to Tasmota, ESPurna doesn't allow you to configure more than one MQTT broker, so you can't have failover scenarios.
+EPSurna doesn't discover MQTT brokers, so the only way to get around this issue is to design your broker implementation to be High-Available.
+This is, btw, a proper way of dealing with the issue (each service should make sure itself is highly available), but firmware support for client-side failover handling would be appreciated as quick workaround.

 ## ESPEasy